-The question I have asked myself and many more often in the past 10 years is: with all this technology, artificial intelligence, autonomous cars, drones, how come we haven't yet defeated cancer?
+The question I have asked myself and many more over the last 10 years is: with all this technology, artificial intelligence, autonomous cars, drones, how is it that we haven't beaten cancer yet?

 Before talking to you about Alpha DaRT I would like to try to address the above question.
 Well, there are obviously many answers.
 The first is that there is no such thing as "the cancer grinder".
 We only give it one name, but each cancer is different and probably needs a different kind of treatment.

 The second thing is that in many cases it has actually already been defeated, at least medically.
-There are countless cutting-edge treatments being implemented in these weeks as well, and countless more cutting-edge research projects underway.
+There are countless cutting-edge treatments being rolled out in these weeks as well, and countless more cutting-edge research projects underway.

 There are always new discoveries, many of which await FDA approval.
 If there is one thing that many of these treatments and cures have in common, however, it is that they are developed in a small country that is in a very, very complex geopolitical area.
 When it comes to cancer research, Israel is at the forefront.

 Finally, the last time I wrote about cutting-edge cancer treatments, I was contacted by fellow journalists who are also doctors.
-They rightly pointed out to me that when I write these articles a warning is always needed: the last thing that oncologists need is that their patients think that there is some magical solution here and they go to their appointments with the printing of an article .
+They have rightly pointed out to me that when I write these articles there is always a warning: the last thing oncologists need is for their patients to think there is some magical solution here and show up for their appointments with an article printed. .